 The School of the Art Institute of Chicago (SAIC) offers several undergraduate courses for students interested in exploring art therapy as a future profession or considering how the approaches and philosophies of the field can inform their artistic development.
-While SAIC does not offer a formal undergraduate major in Art Therapy, Bachelor of Fine Arts (BFA) students can combine practical Cooperative Education Internships with psychology classes from the Liberal Arts department and studio coursework as a preparation for a graduate education in Art Therapy.
+While SAIC does not offer a formal undergraduate major in Art Therapy, Bachelor of Fine Arts (BFA) students can combine practical SAIC Internships with psychology classes from the Liberal Arts department and studio coursework as a preparation for a graduate education in Art Therapy.

 The profession of art therapy requires a master's degree.
-To learn about the SAIC Master of Arts in Art Therapy program, please download the Master of Arts in Art Therapy Program Guide [PDF] for detailed information.
+To learn about the SAIC Master of Arts in Art Therapy and Counseling program, please download the Master of Arts in Art Therapy and Counseling Program Guide [PDF] for detailed information.
 Undergraduate students interested in eventually applying to graduate art therapy programs in the United States should take the required pre-requisite minimums: 12 semester credits in psychology courses, including Abnormal Psychology and Developmental Psychology, and 18 semester credits in studio art courses.
 Undergraduate students interested in the principles and practices of art therapy are encouraged to enroll in:

 ARTHER 1101 Explorations in Community-based Practice—This studio course explores expanded modes of practice for artists working with communities.
 Various approaches and strategies of engagement are explored.
 Off-campus experiential opportunities and service learning are key aspects of this course.
 Readings, guest lectures, and discussions are used to present various perspectives on art education, art therapy, artists-in-residencies, and other contexts in which artists engage communities.